Doing Business with Carnegie Mellon

 - All purchasing card purchases and all Oracle purchase order acquisitions with non-Preferred Suppliers for less than $10,000 incorporate "Carnegie Mellon University Purchase Order General Terms and Conditions"

 Services have specific contractual terms and conditions documents that must be agreed upon or negotiated and signed by an authorized signatory for the university and the supplier.
-Some examples are:
+Examples include:

 - Entertainment Performance Agreement